j-noon/horrorhouse/README.md

 - Examples page.
 Where the user can go to check for examples and learning content one specified areas of learning.

-## Footer

 ## Design
 ![design colors](....)

 -
-- font awsome is used for the icons in the footer and the favicons
+- font awsome is used for the icons in the favicons.
-- font styles used are brush-script', Courier, monospace;
+- font styles used are brush-script', Courier, monospace.

 # Wireframes